hpssjellis/particle-photon-neural-network-ifttt/README.md

 It looks like each layer will have no maximum number of photons, and no maximum number of layers BUT, each photon will only be able to communicate with 8 other photons.
-(That is the limit of interceonnected based on using the Photon)
+(That is the limit of interconnections based on using the Photon)

 Dec16, 2015